-Ana Ynestrillas is a Project Manager of the Local Pathways Fellowship at the UN Sustainable Development Solutions Network – Youth Initiative.
+Ana Ynestrillas is the Project Lead of the Local Pathways Fellowship at the UN Sustainable Development Solutions Network – Youth Initiative.
 A sustainable cities and innovation advocate, her background combines experience from the public, private and non-profit sectors at the intersection of smart cities, innovation ecosystems and sustainable urban development.
 Ana previously ran operations at Smart Cities New York where she delivered events that convened global thought leaders to share effective strategies to deploy smart cities technologies.
-Prior to this, she gained experience in city infrastructure from her time at NYC Department of Environmental Protection and at Efficiency Matter Corporation.
-She passionate about network learning and best practices city exchanges.
+Prior to this, she gained experience in city infrastructure from her time at NYC Department of Environmental Protection and at Efficiency Matters Corporation.
+She´s passionate about network learning and best practices city exchanges.
 That is why she works as a Program Associate at the Urban Tech Hub and serves as an advisor to Civ:Lab on connecting local innovators with government, academia, business, and community both within their cities and around the world.

 @anaynestrillas | email@example.com